nosp7m/dcf77pi-libgpiodv2/README-daemon.md

 - **`jitter`** - Variation in offset measurements

 **Note:** After initial configuration, it may take 5-10 minutes for:
-1. `reach` to increase from 0 to 377 as NTPSec collects samples
+1. `reach` to increase from 0 to 377 as NTPsec collects samples
 2. The `*` indicator to appear, showing DCF77 as the selected source
 3. Full synchronization to be achieved